semantic-flow/sflo/documentation/concept.mesh.resource.element.asset-tree.md

 It can be contained in any [[concept.mesh.resource.folder.node]], i.e., only Nodes get assets trees.

-Its metadata (if any) should be stored in the closest parent node.
+Its metadata (if any) should be stored in the parent node’s meta flow (`_meta-flow/`).
+Asset trees are terminal and carry no flows, and are ignored by the mesh scanner.

-It can contain an arbitray set of files and folders, but two (optional) folders are special:
+It can contain an arbitrary set of files and folders, but two (optional) folders are special:
 - _templates can contain html files to be used when generating [[concept.mesh.resource.element.documentation-resource.resource-page]] for the containing [[concept.mesh.resource.node]] or its sub-resources.